2025 - Volume #49, Issue #2, Page #02

 “A few years ago, we struggled to get it started, and I realized the oil pressure was low.
 I located parts for the Crosley and put in rings, wrist pins, bushings, gaskets and a new oil pump,” Zuleger says.
 “Now it produces 45 lbs. of pressure with 30 wt. oil.”

-Zuleger says his dad had a rare mechanical ability even though he only completed 8th grade.
-He went to tech school to learn how to read blueprints and worked for many years at Fox Tractor Manufacturing in Appleton, Wis.
+Zuleger says his dad had a rare mechanical ability, even though he only completed 8th grade.
+He attended tech school to learn to read blueprints and worked for many years at Fox Tractor Manufacturing in Appleton, Wis.

 “He told me he started building things as a young adult and never stopped,” Zuleger says.
 “When he got out of the Army, he built a vehicle with a flipped-over Buick front car axle, a Buick engine and two transmissions.
 He also took the rear end and transmission from a Massey-Harris 44 tractor and built a vehicle powered with a Chevy 235-cu. in. truck engine.
 He built a cab for it and mounted a loader with an 80-in. wide bucket so he could plow snow at our church.”